uom-hands-on-workshop/workshops/topics/workshop2.md

 ### Purpose of Workshop 2
-This workshop aims to deepen participants' understanding of how students can use AI tools effectively and efficiently, even beyond apparent AI limitations.
-Through hands-on activities and structured scaffolding, participants will experience firsthand the ways students might leverage AI technologies.
-By critically reflecting on these experiences, educators will be better positioned to thoughtfully design, refine, and adapt assessments, thereby proactively addressing potential issues related to academic integrity and AI-assisted cheating.
+This workshop aims to challenge assumptions about assessment security and explore how AI transforms student work into complex forms of collaboration.
+Through hands-on activities and guided reflection, participants will experience how students might engage with AI tools — and consider the broader implications for assessment design.
+Rather than offering prescriptive solutions, this workshop supports educators to rethink, refine, and layer their assessments in ways that respond thoughtfully to the realities of human–AI collaboration and academic integrity challenges.

 ### Expected Outcomes
 Upon completion of this workshop, participants should be able to:

-1. Clearly identify typical strengths and weaknesses of current generative AI tools.
+1. Identify typical strengths and weaknesses of current generative AI tools.
-2. Apply effective prompting strategies and tool integrations to address AI limitations in various problem-solving contexts.
+2. Apply effective prompting strategies and tool integrations to navigate AI limitations across problem-solving tasks.
-3. Critically analyse and iteratively scaffold assessment questions and problems to enhance clarity, integrity, and AI-awareness.
+3. Critically analyse and iteratively scaffold assessment tasks to enhance clarity, and promote AI-awareness.
-4. Implement practical strategies to proactively minimise AI-assisted cheating and encourage meaningful student engagement in assessments.
+4. Implement practical strategies that foster meaningful, authentic human-AI collaboration.

 ### Out of Scope